 Ceremonial Axe of Ahmose I

-The Ceremonial axe of king Ahmose I, the founder of the 18th Dynasty.
-Decorated with scenes, the king appears in the form of a sphinx, Nekhbet as a vulture over lily as symbol of Upper Egypt, Wadjet as a cobra over papyrus as symbol of Lower Egypt.
+The ceremonial axe of king Ahmose I, the founder of the 18th Dynasty.
+The axe celebrates the victories of the king.
+It is decorated with scenes of the king appearing in the form of a sphinx, Nekhbet as a vulture over lily as symbol of Upper Egypt, Wadjet as a rearing cobra over papyrus as symbol of Lower Egypt.

 Egyptians hold in high esteem the two kings who unified their country: the Early dynastic period king Narmer of around 3100 BC, and Ahmose I who reunited a divided Egypt around 1550 BC. and ushered in the celebrated New Kingdom.